 \subsection{Libraries for Adversarial Attacks and Robustness}

 A variety of libraries have been developed to create adversarial examples, deploy defenses, and benchmark model robustness.
 While many of these tools were initially designed for supervised learning, several have been adapted or extended to support RL applications.
 Some libraries offer pre-trained models and standardized evaluation frameworks, providing a foundation for researchers to test models under adversarial attacks.
-Additionally, RL-specific tools focus on domain-specific challenges, allowing for comprehensive testing and improvement of models.
+Additionally, RL-specific tools are allowing for comprehensive testing and improvement of RL models.